Moonshine Haze by Rare Dankness

 This is a 70 day flower.
 Big heavy arms.
 Not plug and play.
 Probably better for experienced growers, or those willing to do 30 minutes of research on grow technique and buy a trellis.

-So this was my first time growing the Moonshine Haze, or any haze for that matter.
+So this was my first time growing the Moonshine Haze, or any haze for that matter (edit: this is wrong, I’ve grown several forgettable hazes).
 I grew it in a 5-pack DWC situation along with 4 other varieties, Cookies Kush, Diesel Moonshine, G-Berry and Boss Hogg, mostly hybrids, I’m just name dropping.

 I grew this in a 25 sf tent.
 I veg them until I can scrub the uppers up against the trellis before I top.
 Then I start to really spread them, trimming the backs and letting the arms fill the rest of the canopy under the trellis.
 Once I get a good thicket going ~10inch beneath the trellis, I flip and strip the lowers while letting the uppers roll to the sky.